Digitaler-Impfnachweis/certification-apis/README.md

 - **Re-issue API** ([Specification](vaccination-reissue-api.yaml))

-  provides endpoints for the Apps to re-issue validation certificates based on current regulation and rules.
+  Provides endpoints for the Apps to re-issue validation certificates based on current regulation and rules.
 These certificates are also DGC compliant.

 ## Authentication